 4. Grace periods

 In Switzerland, some issuers provide a grace period (typically 20 days) to pay your credit card bill, starting from the time that your monthly statement is published.
 If you fail to make your payment on time, the issuer will apply penalty interest to your balance.
 Grace periods vary between Swiss issuers.
-Repaying your credit as soon as your receive your card statement (or earlier) is recommended.
+Repaying your credit as soon as you have received and reviewed your card statement is recommended.

 5. Penalty fees